 If your unit handles any type of information or depends on data to deliver your programs and services, then the DAI-IRSA is relevant to the activities in your unit.
 Ensuring that the information in your unit is: accurate, available when needed, and accessible to only those who need it, will help you deliver your programs & services in a cost- and time-effective manner, while lowering the likelihood of disruptions due to security or privacy events.

 The DAI-IRSA will help your unit identify those areas where action will result in effective information risk management.
-Review the priority questions for 2020/21 to learn more.
+Review the Data Asset and IRSA Categories for more information.

 For the purposes of the DAI-IRSA, the definition of a unit is kept intentionally vague; units come in all shapes and sizes at the U of T. Some organizational units at U of T are large and may decide to conduct multiple assessments based on different organizing principles; for example, major programs or functional areas.
 Smaller units may only manage information risk in a few of the areas represented in the assessment and complete a subset of the questions for their area of responsibility.

 You may decide partway through the assessment that a different organizing principle will work better.
 That’s OK.
 Inform the DAI-IRSA Team, and we can make the adjustments.

 Regardless of size or complexity, the assessment will be a valuable tool for any unit wishing to understand their data assets and cybersecurity risks to make informed decisions.